-- At the end of preparation time, the referees put the starting tag on the side of the zones occupied by the robot.
-This starting tag will be positioned in front of the external marker supports. - To be considered valid in zone, a robots vertical projection must be at least partially inside the limits of the dropping area of the team. - To be considered in a valid zone, a robot must be in a different area than the starting are, i.e. in area without starting tag.
+- At the end of the preparation time, the referees will place the starting zone marker on the edges of the zones occupied by the robots.
+This marker is a square stick of 22mm side and 100mm long, placed on the edge of the table.
+This starting tag will be positioned in front of the external marker supports - To be considered valid in zone, the main robot vertical projection must be at least partially inside the limits of the dropping area of the team.
+This action does not concern the second robot. - To be considered in a valid zone, a robot must be a different area than the starting are, i.e. in area without starting tag.

-• 10 points if team's robot is in its own valid area.
+• 10 points if the main robot of the team is in its valid reloading area.